10.0

 Edge

-The contacts husband owns 2018 Ford Edge.
-The contact stated that while driving various mph on multiple occasions the vehicle accelerates without the accelerator pedal being pressed.
-Additionally, when the vehicle is shut off the engine still sounds like its runs.
+The contacts husband owns a 2018 Ford Edge.
+The contact stated that while driving various mph on multiple occasions the vehicle accelerates without the accelerator pedal being depressed.
+Additionally, when the vehicle was shut off the engine still sounds like its on.
 The check engine and powertrain malfunction safety warning lights were illuminated.
 The vehicle was taken to a dealer where it was diagnosed that the transmission needed to be replaced.
 The vehicle was not repaired.
 The manufacturer was notified and a case number was provided.
 The failure mileage was 67,500.

 - Belleville, MI, USA